KartikDevSharma/LeetCode_Solutions/Hard/564/Find the Closest Palindrome.md

  for a palindrome like 12321, the next larger palindrome is 12421, and the next smaller is 12221.
 This pattern holds for both odd and even-length palindromes.
 This means that we can generate candidate palindromes by using left half of the number

 My First approach had some limitations it was failing a lot of edge cases.
-It was handling several special cases separately, which made my code more complex plus It also wasn't considering all possible nearest palindromes in some cases.
+It was handling several special cases separately, which made my code more complex plus It also wasn't considering all possible nearest palindromes in some cases for ex consider that we're dealing with numbers up to 18 digits long.
+That's a range from 1 to 999,999,999,999,999,999!
+We can't simply generate all palindromes and check which one is closest.
+That would take far too long.
+We need to be think about this.
 So in this approach, I'll consider five candidate palindromes:

 1. The palindrome formed by decrementing the left half of the number.
 2. The palindrome formed by the left half of the number as is.